Welcome to Portland – one of the coolest and weirdest places to live in the US!

 We felt the same a couple of years ago when we’re looking through articles with titles like: “Best cities to raise a family”, “Best places to live”, etc. Portland held high positions on many of them, named one of the most eco-friendly, family-friendly and bike-friendly US cities.

 After multiple visits, I can tell you it’s all true and even more: Portland is eclectic, cozy, incredibly green with tons of recreational opportunities so easy to hit.
 You can be whoever you wanna be in Portland, with a rare chance to catch a sideways glance.

-This post is for parents, who want to know Portland, but wanted to make sure the kids will also have a great time.
-We always plan our trips around our plans, mixing it with cool ideas kids will be excited about.
-Some of the 15th places, listed below, wasn’t designed specifically for kids but are family-friendly and were experienced by us and our 1, 4 and 9 years old.
+This post is for parents, who want to discover Portland, making sure that their kids will also have a great time.
+We always plan our trips around our plans, mixing in cool ideas that kids will be excited about.

 - Best time to visit Portland